Skip to main content

 The safe cessation of hormonal optimization protocols is a carefully orchestrated medical process.
 It begins with a comprehensive consultation and review of your treatment history.
 Your clinician will establish a baseline of your current hormonal status while still on therapy.

 The first step is to calculate the clearance time of the exogenous testosterone ester you have been using; for example, the effects of a long-acting ester like testosterone cypionate will take longer to dissipate than a topical gel.
-The initiation of the is timed to coincide with the decline of external testosterone levels.
+The initiation of the restart protocol is timed to coincide with the decline of external testosterone levels.

 Throughout the process, regular blood work is essential.
 These tests are not just a formality; they are the guidance system for the protocol.
 Lab results for LH, FSH, Total and Free Testosterone, and Estradiol inform the clinician when to move from one phase to the next, whether dosages need adjustment, and when the protocol can be concluded.